-When you think about it, the health of your immune system determines not only your overall health, but your quality of life, too.
+When you think about it, the health of your immune system determines not only your overall health but your quality of life too.
 When you have a strong, robust immune system, you can go about your day as you’d like.
-When your immune system is struggling, though, you are more at risk for infections and diseases that can stop you in your tracks.
+When your immune system is struggling, however, you are more at risk for infections and diseases that can stop you in your tracks.

-A good night’s sleep and regular exercise both help to keep your immune system strong, but your diet can have a big impact, too.
-In a 2002 study, researchers listed certain nutrients required for the immune system to function efficiently: amino acids; essential fatty acids; vitamins B, C, and E; and minerals zinc, copper, iron, and selenium.
-They noted that practically “all forms of immunity may be affected by deficiencies in one or more of these nutrients,” and added that there is “increasing evidence that probiotic bacteria improve host immune function.”
+A good night’s sleep and regular exercise both help to keep your immune system strong, but your diet can have a big impact too.
+In a 2002 study, researchers listed certain nutrients required for the immune system to efficiently function: amino acids; essential fatty acids; vitamins B, C and E; and minerals zinc, copper, iron and selenium.
+They noted that practically “all forms of immunity may be affected by deficiencies in one or more of these nutrients” and added that there is “increasing evidence that probiotic bacteria improve host immune function.”

 According to Harvard Health, “Like any fighting force, the immune system army marches on its stomach.
 Healthy immune system warriors need good, regular nourishment.”